 Because I was there and ready with the camera, I was able to capture the moment as it unfolded!

 These are going on the wall!

 Once again, preparation met opportunity.
-I have been learning editing for almost as long as I’ve been learning photography skills, so I was able to quickly make a few adjustments to enhance the subjects on the background and make them pop!
+You see, I have been learning editing for almost as long as I’ve been learning photography skills, so I was able to quickly make a few adjustments to enhance the subjects in the background and make them pop!

 These are all skills I’ve picked up and honed by playing in Photoshop on practice images.
 Once again, it pays to have lots of practice in preparation for when the time is right to make these changes in earnest.

 Read all kinds of interesting editing information in The Power of Editing: Taking a Photo from Average to Astounding

 When you intentionally practice and make time to learn, and keep learning, something you love, you will be ready when you least expect it.

 I was honestly quite pleased with the results of this little off-the-cuff session.
 Isn’t it always the goal to be able to do something you love comfortably at the moment without having to overthink it?
 I can only think of those piano players that sit down and whip out a full song and make it look easy.
 We all know that behind the scenes, that pianist has been playing and practicing and honing that skill for countless hours to be able to do that.

 I am excited to know that I’ve reached that place with my camera where I can put out solid work by using the skills I’ve been practicing for so long!
 Perhaps you will be inspired to do the same.

 I would love to know how I can improve this blog for my readers.
 Would you mind taking this short survey to share your thoughts?